-a) Device is connected to the internet using a reliable and stable connection.

-b) Device has charge or is connected to the charger.

-c) The device is running Android 4.0 or above.

-d) The phone is rooted, either through special software or through custom ROMs.

-e) The application has been granted root acces.
+- a) Device is connected to the internet using a reliable and stable connection. - b) Device has charge or is connected to the charger. - c) The device is running Android 4.0 or above. - d) The phone is rooted, either through special software or through custom ROMs. - e) The application has been granted root acces. - f) Neither the internet connection nor the power ever fails.

-f) The battery of the device is working, which will act as a backup power source in case of main power failure.

-g) The number of target sites has been reduced to 7, to demonstrate the proof of concept, but can be scaled up.
+g) The number of target sites has been reduced to 7 but can be scaled up.